-Online courses may be approved for credit toward the “d” requirement if they meet all the guidelines outlined in the laboratory science subject criteria, and include a supervised, hands-on, wet laboratory component comprising of at least 20 percent of the course.
+Online courses may be approved in the “d” subject area if they meet all the guidelines outlined in the laboratory science course criteria, and include a supervised, hands-on, wet laboratory component comprising of at least 20 percent of class time.
 Since UC has not seen computer software that adequately replicates the laboratory experience, computer simulated labs and lab kits are not acceptable.
 UC faculty considers the experimentation process a critical component of any laboratory science course because it brings the scientific process to life.

-Online course publishers offering online laboratory science courses without a standardized, on-site, wet lab component can still submit their courses to UC for "a-g" review.
-UC will provisionally approve the online laboratory science courses.
+Online course publishers offering online laboratory science courses without a standardized, on-site, wet lab component can still submit their courses to UC for "a-g" review and earn provisional approval.
 Final "a-g" approval will be awarded per institution based on the on-site, wet laboratory activities the individual school, district or program has developed to supplement the online curriculum they purchased or licensed from the publisher.
 High schools, districts and programs will be prompted to include descriptions of the required labs when submitting their previously approved course submission to add the publisher's laboratory science course to their "a-g" course list.

 Can earth or physical science courses be approved in the “d” subject area?

 Lower-level laboratory science courses in the earth and physical sciences are only approved in the elective (“g”) subject area because these courses generally do not cover a full year of content in biology, chemistry or physics.
 Advanced-level courses in these topics can be approved in the “d” subject area if they have as a prerequisite at least one of the foundational sciences of biology, chemistry or physics and delve more deeply into the fundamental knowledge of these subjects.